facebook-pixel

 Art that Moves

-From interactive installations like No Place Like Home and Big City Birds by Creative City Project, to murals, music and immersive storytelling, DTOLive! made the city a canvas for imagination.
+From interactive installations like No Place Like Home and Big City Birds by Creative City Project who curated six projects during the yearlong initiative, including murals, music and immersive storytelling, DTOLive made the city a canvas for imagination.
 A muralist working on the I [Heart] ORL project called it “the most meaningful work I’ve done in public space.”

-Third Thursday expansions, powered by Downtown Arts District, spotlighted art forms like spoken word, funk, and multicultural celebration.
+The expansion of 12 Third Thursday’s, powered by Downtown Arts District, spotlighted art forms like spoken word, funk, and multicultural celebration along with a local art market and extended hours at the Orange County Regional History Center.
 These expanded nights gave dozens of local artists a platform, and invited hundreds of residents and visitors to see downtown through a new, creative lens.
-Downtown Arts District also brought us the Vacant to Vibrant series, activating 6 different empty storefronts, 2 of which have since been leased.
+Downtown Arts District also brought us the Vacant to Vibrant series, activating six different empty storefronts, two of which have since been leased.

 As Creative Placemaking looks to the future, the momentum is undeniable.